rubydusa/circom-lsp/README.md

 cargo install circom-lsp
 ```

-Currently, there is no VSCode extension.
-If you create one, please submit a PR and include the code under the client directory.
+There is also an accommodating VSCode extension under the name: `circom-lsp`

 Code for neovim + [https://github.com/VonHeikemen/lsp-zero.nvim](lsp-zero) setup: